K1rubel/ai-agents/README.md

   -- code executor -- upon approval of the coder's output by the reviewer, the executor runs the code and prints the execution result.

+-- chat manager -- calls on the agents based on the requirement.
+First, the coder is called on to synthesize a python code for the requested purpose.
+Upon completion of the code, the reviewer will review the code and suggest changes.
+If the code is good enough, it instructs the executor to run the program with the necessary arguments.
+Then the executor will print the output which will again be reviewed by the reviewer.
+If the output is not as instructed, the executor will be ordered to do it again with improvements by the reviewr.
 ### Files

   -- config.json -- configuration file for the llm_config parameter of the agents used in the group chat